ghsyafii/ghsyafii.github.io/blog.md

 # Logocentric Writing Must Be Stripped of Pathos

 Aristotle believed that there were three parts to persuasive writing or speaking: ethos, pathos and logos.
-Logos is the intellectual substance of what's being said - the validity of the arguments being made, the data supporting the premises, etc. Pathos is the emotional impact of the writing - a compelling story and a provocative writing style can lull the reader into overlooking the logical flaws of the piece of writing.
+Logos is the intellectual substance of what's being said - the validity of the arguments being made, the data supporting the premises, etc. Pathos is the emotional impact of the writing - a compelling story and a beautiful writing style can lull the reader into overlooking the logical flaws of a piece of writing.
 Ethos is the trustworthiness of the person trying to persuade you, which can be based on the person's credentials (you're more likely to listen to a person with a "dr." before her name when it comes to medical advice), among other things.